shoutem/shoutem.github.io/_posts/1-1-8-WorkingWithData.md

 }
 ```

-Once screen is mounted, if restaurants are not in the Redux store, we'll start fetching data with `find` method from `@shoutem/redux-io` package.
+Once screen is mounted, if restaurants are not in the Redux store, we'll start fetching data with [find](/docs/coming-soon) action creator from `@shoutem/redux-io` package.

 ```javascript{1}
 #file: app/screens/RestaurantsList.js